kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 qdrant-tls-client-cert   kubernetes.io/tls   3      3m
 ```

-The TLS certificates have been created and the Qdrant cluster is now configured to use TLS/SSL for both client connections and peer-to-peer communication.
+The TLS certificates have been created and the Qdrant cluster is now configured to use TLS for both client connections and peer-to-peer communication.

 ## Next Steps